theMagicalKarp/python-xml-parsing-benchmark/README.md

  * 0.0036 seconds per sample

 ## Conclusion
-It is important to see that the regular expression preformed the best however, however the use of regular expression in many xml applicaitons is considered to be bad practice.
-This webpage along with many more articles help explain why.
+Overall our regular expressions preformed the best.
+However, the use of regular expressions in any xml applicaiton is considered to be bad practice.
+This webpage helps explain why.

 http://www.codinghorror.com/blog/2008/06/regular-expressions-now-you-have-two-problems.html